-Attendance: A seminar-style capstone course like this one only succeeds when students show up and actively participate.
-I expect you to attend every class meeting unless formally excused.
+Attendance: I expect you to attend every class meeting unless formally excused.
 Excused absences can be due to reasons that include religious observances, university-sponsored athletic competition, and family emergencies and health.
-Please let me know if you are unable to attend class, and keep in mind it is your responsibility to make up anything you have missed.
+Please let me know if you are unable to attend class, and keep in mind that it is your responsibility to make up anything you have missed.